Skip to main content

 1. Explore different placements: Is your form on the back cover?
 Try placing it mid-way through a Doc and test how conversions change.
 Consider A/ B testing for sign-up form placement.

-2. Check your CTA: Is it clear and actionable e.g. 'sign-up here to get your content' or 'contact us to hear back from a representative'?
+2. Check your CTA: Is it clear and actionable e.g. "sign-up here to get your content" or "contact us to hear back from a representative"?

 3. Check the form structure: Are you asking for too much information?
 Lowering the barrier can improve conversions.
 Is it a fair exchange?